gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.16 - 27-09-2022 =
+- Fix - Course progress completion issue.
+- Fix - Documentation URL updated in section builder.
+- Fix - Bullet appearing in the account page menus in Divi theme.
+- Fix - Responsive issue in the account and global settings page.

 = 1.5.15 - 21-09-2022 =
 - Feature - Added RTL support in react pages like admin, learn and account.